MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/features/input/eye-tracking/eye-tracking-basic-setup.md

 We do recommend to hide the default head gaze cursor that is attached to the MRTK gaze pointer profile by default.
     - Navigate to your MRTK configuration profile -> _'Input'_ -> _'Pointers'_
     - Clone the _'DefaultMixedRealityInputPointerProfile'_ to make changes to it.
-    - At the top of the _'Pointer Settings'_, you should assign an invisible cursor prefab to the _'GazeCursor'_.
+    - At the top of the _'Pointer Settings'_, you should assign an invisible cursor prefab to the _'Gaze Cursor Prefab'_.
 You can do this by selecting the _'EyeGazeCursor'_ prefab from the MRTK Foundation.

 ### Enabling eye-based gaze in the gaze provider